 The Ephesians started work on a new, even more magnificent Ionic temple soon after, completing it in the early 3rd century BC.
 This is the structure whose remains we see today.

 Alexander the Great sacrificed at the building site of the temple when he passed through Ephesus in 334 BC and offered to pay for its completion himself, but the Ephesians politely refused his offer.

 This enormous building was around 105 metres long, 55 metres wide and 20 metres tall, with a roof supported by 127 columns.

 At the end of 2nd century AD the wealthy sophist Titus Flavius Damianus (Damianus of Ephesus) financed the building of a marble portico from the Magnesian Gate of the city to the temple and a lavishly decorated dining hall (ἐστιατήριον, estiaterion) of Phrygian marble in the sanctuary.
 The portico is thought to have been completed around 210 AD.

 The temple was plundered by Nero, and then destroyed by the Goths when they sacked Ephesus in 262-263 AD.
 It was later apparently partly rebuilt, but allegedly destroyed again in 401 AD on the order of Saint John Chrysostom, Patriarch of Constantinople and great opponent of the pagan religions.

-Much later still, during the 19th century, some the temple's reliefs and decorated columns, one of which is thought to have been designed by Scopas, were taken to the British Museum (see photo below).
+Much later still, during the 19th century, some the temple's reliefs and decorated columns, one of which is thought to have been sculpted by Skopas, were taken to England and are now in the British Museum (see photo below).